vatshemant/Uber-receipt-generating-system/README.md

 # Uber-receipt-generating-system
 This project basically generates a fare slip according to the trip you have chosen out of the given options.

-The user will enter a request and after the trip is completed a virtual fare slip will be generated having all the details.

 There are total of three domians
 1. Driver: In this domain driver can register itself and check his daily trips and payments.